THE

 to dry, ice cream cones stacked behind the counter of a shop

-- the trivia of a
+- the trivia of a culture that

 has ceased to understand itself.
 The spondaic thud I hear